davidwesst/davidwesst.github.io/src/blog/html-gaming-for-core-gamers/index.md

 ---

 title: HTML Gaming for Core Gamers
 tags:
   - html5
-    - video games
+  - video-games
 social_image: ieatpax.jpg
-date: "2013-09-07T21:13:00"
+date: 2013-09-07T21:13:00
-description: "This is part of a blog series discussing my afterthought on attending PAX Dev and Prime 2013 in Seattle."
+description: This is part of a blog series discussing my afterthought on attending PAX Dev and Prime 2013 in Seattle.

 ---

 [1]: ieatpax.jpg